 The SMFA at Tufts BFA program provides the opportunity to combine intensive studio arts training with an in-depth, rigorous liberal arts education.
 The curriculum is entirely elective; you are free to select the courses, faculty members, and resources deemed important to your artistic development.
 Working closely with faculty mentors and academic advisors, students curate their own curricular pathways in a variety of mediums.
 In addition to studio coursework, students take courses in the liberal arts and sciences on both the Medford/Somerville and Fenway campuses.

-Our open studio curriculum allows for more flexibility than a traditional major.
+Our open studio curriculum celebrates the notion that ideas, not requirements, drive your practice and coursework.
 You will forge your individual BFA pathway through one-on-one mentorship and close academic advising while building your skills, pushing your ideas, and challenging your art practice.
-Our unique approach prepares students for a rich interdisciplinary practice as a contemporary working artist.
+Our unique approach prepares students for a range of careers across contemporary art and emerging fields.

-The following disciplines offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.
+The artistic disciplines offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.

 The development of written communication skills is fundamental to an undergraduate arts education.
 All BFA students are required to take two semesters of college writing in order to graduate.
 Most students complete this requirement by taking English 1 or English 3 in the first semester and English 2 or Introduction to Philosophy in the second semester.

 History of Art